Rhubarb Sorbet Recipe – YUM

-If you have been growing and harvesting rhubarb, here is a wonderful sorbet recipe that tastes tart and sweet just like pie.
+If you have been growing and harvesting rhubarb, here is a wonderful rhubarb sorbet recipe that tastes tart and sweet just like pie.
 Maybe even better than pie.
-No matter, like pie it tastes fabulous served with a scoop of vanilla ice cream.
+Either way, like pie, it tastes fabulous served with a scoop of vanilla ice cream.
 Note: You need an ice cream maker for the smooth, creamy texture.

 Rhubarb Sorbet Recipe